Vande Bharat Express: Vande Bharat trainset

 On 15 February 2019, the first Vande Bharat Express, plying between New Delhi and Varanasi, was flagged off at the New Delhi railway station by the Indian prime minister Narendra Modi.
 The train covered a distance of 759 km in eight hours at an average speed of 95 km/h and reduced the existing travel time along the route by 15%.
 In October 2019, the second service was launched between New Delhi and Katra.

 After the inauguration of the first two services, the Indian Railways temporarily halted the production of new train-sets owing to internal issues.
 In 2019, the production resumed after a lower cost revision was agreed for the upgrades required.
 The second generation trainsets entered service in September 2022.
 In December 2023, the Government announced a target to have 4,500 Vande Bharat trains by 2047.
 As the Vande Bharat trains operated faster services connecting cities, the trains were planned to eventually replace the existing Shatabdi and Rajdhani express trains.

 The ICF was involved in the development a new version of the Vande Bharat trainset equipped with air-conditioned sleeper cars.
-The first prototype was rolled out by BEML in September 2024.
+The first prototype was rolled out by BEML in September 2024, and commercial services began in January 2026.

 Rolling stock

-Vande Bharat Express uses Electric Multiple Unit trainsets manufactured by the Integral Coach Factory in Chennai.
+Vande Bharat Express uses electric multiple units trainsets manufactured by the Integral Coach Factory in Chennai.
 The trainsets have eight, sixteen or twenty chair cars.
 A standard sixteen car rake consists of two driving trailer coaches, one each on every end along with two non-driver trailer coaches, four trailer coaches with pantographs and eight motor coaches.
 A second generation sixteen car trainset weighs 392 tonnes and costs ₹115 crore.
 The chassis of a coach is 23 m long, and is made of stainless steel.

 During the trial runs, the trainsets had clocked speeds of up to 183 km/h with an acceleration of 0-100 km/h in 52 seconds.
 The operational speed is limited due to track restrictions, halts and traffic congestion.
 The maximum operational speed of 160 km/h is achieved by the Rani Kamalapati (Habibganj)–Hazrat Nizamuddin Vande Bharat Express and Hazrat Nizamuddin-Khajuraho Vande Bharat Express on the 174 km Tughlakabad–Agra section.